LuqKhan/Andon/README.md

 ---

-## Why a second agent

-The verifier never sees your code or your conversation.
-That's deliberate.
-An agent that checks its own work misses the same things it missed while writing it.
-A fresh reader doesn't.

-Missing is the state that matters most.
-Coding agents like to say done when they've built most of it.
-And when what you asked is too vague to judge, the agent asks you instead of guessing.

-The report is also written to `.claude/qa/runs/` as JSON ([format](examples/findings-example.json)), so agents can consume it directly.

----

 ## Make it fast

 Most of a run is the model thinking between browser clicks.
 The first time the agent tests